Chew (fourth from left) and Tan (third from left) with teachers, parents and pupils outside the Frog Classroom at SJKC Sin Min in Simpang, Taiping.

 Funded by YTL Foundation, the specialised classroom will allow the pupils to learn more positively.

 YTL Foundation programme director Datin Katleen Chew Wai Lin said the classroom used interactive modules such as videos, presentations and visually-attractive methods to make learning more accessible for pupils who tend to struggle with traditional methods of teaching.

 “The interactive modules help the children understand their lessons more easily and retain knowledge more effectively.

 “The classroom is also equipped with keyboards and other input methods for children who find handwriting difficult, touch screens for interactive learning, rocking chair to calm them, special games and other learning aids,” she said.

 The classroom was launched by Tan Tiong Yih, who is senior private secretary to Deputy Dewan Rakyat Speaker Nga Kor Ming on Aug 6.

-It can support pupils with autism with attention deficit hyperactivity disorder (ADHD), ADHD, dyslexia, cerebral palsy, delayed development and other learning disabilities.
+It can support pupils with autism with attention deficit hyperactivity disorder (ADHD), dyslexia, cerebral palsy, delayed development and other learning disabilities.